isomerpages/nlb-biblioasia/_jul-2012/Menyingkap Kenangan Kampung Pasiran dan Sekitarannya.md

 permalink: /vol-8/issue-2/jul-2012/kampung-pasiran-sekitarannya/
 description: ""
 ---
-#### Traces the historical development of a village in Singapore called Kampung Pasiran and its surrounding areas using primary source materials from the National Archives of Singapore as well as interviews with surviving kampong dwellers.
+#### The historical development of Kampung Pasiran and its surrounding areas is traced using primary sources from the National Archives of Singapore as well as interviews with surviving kampong dwellers.

 <img style="width:80%;" src="/images/Vol%208%20issue%202/Kampung%20Pasiran/Children.jpg">
  <div style="background-color: white;">Anak-anak Kampung Pasiran di awal tahun 1960an. <i>Foto ihsan Puan Rohaidah Mohd.
 Yadri.</i></div>

-The article features the historical development of a village in Singapore named Kampung Pasiran (situated at Gentle Road/Newton Road) and its surrounding areas.
-Deriving primary material sources from oral records of the National Archives of Singapore and interviews with surviving kampung dwellers, the article includes the kampung pioneers, life during the Japanese Occupation, the role of its savings and thrifts co-operatives, the ties between the only Malay-stream school in the area with the villagers as well as the bond forged by the prominent Alsagoff family with the villagers in facilitating economic activities through employment.
-The function of the mosque as a religious as well as a socio-cultural focal point is also discussed.
-Owing to its central strategic location, the mosque, amidst its affluent residential environment now, is likened to an ‘oasis in the desert’.
+This article features the historical development of a village in Singapore named Kampung Pasiran (situated at Gentle Road/Newton Road) and its surrounding areas.
+Deriving primary sources from oral records in the National Archives of Singapore and interviews with surviving kampong dwellers, the article includes the kampong pioneers, life during the Japanese Occupation, the role of its savings and thrifts cooperatives, ties between the only Malay-stream school in the area with the villagers as well as the bond forged by the prominent Alsagoff family with the villagers in facilitating economic activities through employment.
+The function of the mosque as a religious and sociocultural focal point is also discussed.
+Owing to its central strategic location, the mosque, located amid the affluent residential environment now, is likened to an “oasis in the desert”.

 #### **Latarbelakang Perkampungan Melayu di Singapura**